-SimilarWeb generates its traffic data by applying machine learning and modelling to statistically representative datasets that the company collects.
-Datasets are based on direct measurement (i.e. websites and apps that choose to share first-party analytics with SimilarWeb); contributory networks that aggregate device data; partnerships and public data extraction from websites and apps.
+Similarweb generates its traffic data by applying machine learning and modelling to the statistically representative datasets that the company collects.
+Datasets are based on direct measurement (i.e. websites and apps that choose to share first-party analytics with Similarweb); contributory networks that aggregate device data; partnerships and public data extraction from websites and apps.

-Press Gazette uses SimilarWeb data for its digital traffic analysis stories so we can compare figures across publishers, who differ in how they measure their own audience data.
+Press Gazette uses Similarweb data for its US and worldwide top 50 English-language news ranking stories so we can compare figures across publishers, who differ in how they measure their own audience data.

 Continue reading for previous months' coverage of the world's top-50 websites for news: